Being a Guardian: Documents To Gather

 Gathering your guardianship documents is a critical part of the guardianship process.
 Going through the documentation process by yourself could easily overwhelm you.
 This is especially true for family members working through minor guardianship after a child's parents become unable to care for them and individuals working through adult guardianship unexpectedly.

-An experienced family law attorney can make your life easier by helping you understand the type of guardianship you are subject to.
+An experienced family law attorney can ease this process by helping you understand the type of guardianship you are subject to (like caring for a minor temporarily or establishing guardianship of an adult due to physical or mental incapacity).
 They can also help you navigate through the legal documents and the filing deadlines.
 In certain instances, legal aid may help a guardian or guardian ad litem with this process.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.